btweinstein/btweinstein.github.io/research.md

 </p>

-We repeated the same protocol as before: we inoculated different colored strains of microbes on the surface of the fluid and watched them grow.
-For these experiments, we used the Baker's yeast **Saccharomyces cerevisiae**.
+We repeated the same protocol as before: we poured the viscous media in a petri dish and inoculated different colored strains of microbes on its surface; we then imaged the microbes growing.
+For these experiments, we used the Baker's yeast *Saccharomyces cerevisiae*.
+The media was so viscous that the deposited microbes settled to its bottom over the course of weeks; they effectively lived on the surface of the media.

- that cells could grow on the surface of; it was so viscous that cells settled to its bottom over the course of weeks.
+As expected, the morphology of growth was impacted by growing on a fluid rather than a solid.
+Surprisingly, however, colonies growing on our fluid